jcyuan06/Kcalbeloh-System/README.md

    - Home switch is NOT compatible with system-replacement planet mods (Beyond Home, GPP, RSS, etc).
    - It is **NOT** recommended to load any saved game after changing home switch setting.
 There are risks of losing existing vessels.

+`RemoveKerbolWhenHomeSwitch = `: Whether to remove the stock (Kerbol) system if HomeSwitch is enabled.
+   - `False`: (default) Keep the stock system.
+   - `Ture`: Remove the stock system.
+It can reduce RAM and CPU usage.

 ### Distance
 `DistanceFactor =`: moving Kcalbeoh System closer or further to the stock system.
    - `1`: (default) keep the default distance (271.8 Tm).